microsoft/PartnerResources/_docs/Skilling/AI ML Academy/content/Scenario-based Services.md

 Updates

-* [Build Recap: The Newest Features from Azure Document Intelligence](https://www.youtube.com/watch?v=o1dEJMoFeus) - A great place to see the new features for Azure Document Intelligence.
+* [Build Recap: The Newest Features from Azure Document Intelligence](https://www.youtube.com/watch?v=o1dEJMoFeus) - See the new features for Azure Document Intelligence.

 ### AI Search